asantill68/Review2022/README.md

 format: selector {keyword: values}
 color: name black; hex values #000000; RGB rgb(0, 0, 0); HSL hsl(0, 0%, 0%)
 lenghth (width): absolute values (px, 1/96"); relative values (percentages, %; em, based on fontsize)

+lesson04
+box model
+elements are displayed as block, inline or inline-block element values can be altered via css inline elements will not accetp width and height properties block and inline-block will accept width and height properties oddity with margin property is that the top and bottom is not accepted with inline elements vertical margins are accepted with block elements padding is within the element's borders margin values margin: 20px (all); margin: 20px 10px (top/bottom and left/right); margin: 10px 20px 0px 5px (top, right, bottom, left)
+boder: width style color i.e. border: 6px solid red border radius box-sizing content-box padding-box border-box